B.A. Early Childhood Education: Trauma Studies

 Other Early Childhood Education Specializations and Teaching Credentials

 Family Violence and Child Abuse

 Students will examine methods used in the identification of physical, emotional, and sexual abuse and neglect in young children.
-The course will incorporate an emphasis on identification of child abuse and developing skills for working with children and families.
+This ECE course will incorporate an emphasis on the identification of child abuse and developing skills for working with children and families.
 It includes:

 - What are child maltreatment, neglect, and abuse?